gjbex/training-material/CPlusPlus/Containers/README.md

 1. `split_string.cpp`: use a vector to store parts of a splitted string, also illustrates `std::string::find()`.
 1. `dim_nrs.cpp`: use a set to keep track of number occuring in a file.
+1. `synthesizer.cpp`: use valarrays to represent signal values and compute the superposition of several cosine waves.
+1. `diffusion_system.h`: decleration of `Particle` and 'System` classes to simulate diffusion through a medium.
+1. `diffusion_system.cpp`: definitions of `Particle` and 'System` classes to simulate diffusion through a medium;  illustration of a priority queue.
+1. `diffusion_main.ccp`: main function to drive the diffusion simulation.
 1. `dim_nr_counts.cpp`: use a map to count occurences of number in a file.